ThoenigAdrian/NeuralNetworksCudaTutorial/Part 4 - Multiple Inputs/README.md

 **Thread 4** (threadIdx.x=1, threadIdx.y=1) also takes the `2nd` input but takes care of the second ouput neuron.

-I assume you can see the pattern here ;) .
+**To summarize y coordinate decides the input nr , x coordinate the neuron nr**

 ## Data Structures

 Now that we want to handle multiple inputs we need to change our Memory Structure a little bit.
-The structure of the weights and biases stay the same.
 We need to change the activations array and the z values array to accommodate multiple inputs.
 Here are the changes we are going to make to the data structure.

-CLICK IMAGE TO ENLARGE
+**CLICK IMAGE TO ENLARGE**
 ![datastructures](https://github.com/ThoenigAdrian/NeuralNetworksCudaTutorial/assets/16619270/1b9235ad-5cba-4dca-a081-755a0928e056)

 The order of the layers in the memory stays the same.
 But each layer section now holds multiple inputs instead of just one.

+So the hierarchy from big to small:

+1. Layers
+2. Inputs
+3. Neurons

-## Main
+## Main - Code

 ### Kernel Call
 There are 2 changes we need to do to the code in the main function.